As seen on Cargocatch website:

 |

-True View offers a simple low cost easy to install intuitive use blind spot solution.
-This is also is a great addition to product lines to offer accurate imaging blind spot mirrors on par with high tech offerings.
+True View offers a simple low cost easy to install intuitive use accurate blind spot solution.
+This is also is a great addition to product lines to offer accurate imaging blind spot mirrors augmenting high tech offerings.

 True View "in-line"